Lifespan: 12-15 years

 This breed might not be the best choice for apartment dwellers because they tend to be quite verbal - barking, howling and moaning.
 They also need extensive exercise of about an hour a day, and don’t like to be left alone for very long.
 Vizslas shouldn’t live outside because they have a short coat which doesn’t protect them very well from cold weather, and they like to be with their family.
 They do tend to be sensitive, so should be trained gently and not harshly.

 Vizslas get on well with other dogs and pets as a general rule.
 Because of their hunting instincts, smaller pets such as birds might not be safe around them.
 They are affectionate and gentle with children if socialized and trained well, but can be a bit too enthusiastic for young children.
-Children often act like prey without realising it, so some training may be necessary on how your dog should treat them, and how the children should act with your dog.
+Children often act like prey without realizing it, so some training may be necessary on how your dog should treat them, and how the children should act with your dog.
 They can be protective and will probably bark at strangers, but they are very affectionate with their families.

 Vizsla dogs don’t tend to give off any doggy odor, other than a slight smell if they’ve been swimming in a lake or river.
 Baths can be given rarely, when necessary, and many owners wipe them down with a damp cloth to keep their coat shiny.
 Occasional brushing helps with shedding and a healthy coat.
 They do shed, but not heavily.
 Toe nails should be trimmed regularly and ears checked and cleaned frequently.
 Regular brushing of their teeth is also recommended.